Geoff Capes: Highland Games

 Capes competed at many Highland Games gatherings in Scotland and across the world and became a hugely popular and respected figure.
-He won the World Heavy Events title in Lagos in 1981, in a year when there were two world championships, the second won in Melbourne by Bill Anderson.
+He won the World Heavy Events title in Lagos in 1981, in a year when there were two world championships, the second, won in Melbourne by Bill Anderson.
 He went on to win again in 1983 in Carmunnock and the next four consecutive titles, making him the most successful competitor ever in terms of titles.
-He set world records in many disciplines, including the 56 lb weight over the bar and brick lifting.
+He set world records in many disciplines, including the 56 lb Weight over bar and brick lifting.
 As a Highland competitor he was dubbed Geoff Dubh Laidir, translated as Black Strong Geoff.
+He held the record for shot put at Cowal Highland Gathering − Scotland's only international heavy athletics competition − since 1980 at 18.50 m.